 The 1CLICK nugget construction scheme is more top-down and does not directly depend

 on the submitted runs.
-It aims at collecting time-insenstive truths.
+It aims at collecting time-insensitive truths.

 (But many "truths" do change over time, so automatic truth maintenance for nuggets

 may be a useful research problem.)
 On the other hand, our use of the live web and search engine APIs does hurt repeatability.